06sahar06/Github-Scraper/README.md

 ## Overview

 This repository contains a code that aims to search for profiles in a specific field based on a keyword and extract data from each profile with a maximum number of 50 profiles per search
+The attached json files are example outputs of the scripts
 ## Getting Started

 ### Follow these steps to get started with the project: